Deutsche Post stops accepting Crimea-bound letters

+* Fibra Prologis announces first quarter 2017 earnings results Source text for Eikon: Further company coverage:

-FRANKFURT Deutsche Post (DPWGn.DE) is no longer accepting letters bound for Crimea after its Ukrainian counterpart told the Geneva-based Universal Postal Union (UPU) that delivery to the region was no longer guaranteed, the German postal company said on Thursday.
+FRANKFURT, April 3 Deutsche Post is no longer accepting letters bound for Crimea after its Ukrainian counterpart told the Geneva-based Universal Postal Union (UPU) that delivery to the region was no longer guaranteed, the German postal company said on Thursday.

 A Deutsche Post spokesman said that Ukraine's advisory to the UPU after Russia's annexation of Crimea also affects delivery of parcels and packages sent via the traditional postal networks of both countries.